-In the PHPP the characteristic values are separately calculated from the product data of the individual window or curtain wall components (see the following table).
+In the PHPP, the characteristic values are calculated separately for each window element or curtain wall façade from the product data of the individual components (see following table).
 Verifications which state only the characteristic values for an entire window of a standard size $(U_w$ -value) are not enough for certification.
-Besides the characteristic values of window in the façade, verification for curtain walls, glazed and solid doors, roof windows, light domes, smoke exhaust flaps etc. are also necessary.
+Besides the characteristic values of window in the façade, verification for curtain walls, entrance doors, roof windows, light domes, smoke exhaust flaps etc. are also necessary.
 The following remarks apply also for these products.